Hey Mr. Policeman, Stop Killing Our Kids

 Nor do I want to experience an Ohio police officer’s body cam footage as he fatally guns down 16-year-old Ma’Khai Bryant.
 This happened 30 minutes before Minneapolis cop Derek Chauvin was found guilty of murdering George Floyd.

 Also, along the same tragic fault line, I will pass on another viewing of a Cleveland cop gunning down 12-year-old Tamir Rice in a city park.
-Tamir made the fatal mistake of being Black male and holding a toy gun.
+Tamir made the fatal mistake of being a Black male and holding a toy gun.
 Turned out the cop neglected to put on his job application that he was about to be fired from his previous post because he was deemed mentally unstable for police work.
 But, apparently in the eyes of the Cleveland Police Department he was fit to carry a gun and act as executor.

 Oh, and “outside experts” deemed that the same Cleveland cop was justified in shooting Tamir.
 Colorado prosecutor Lamar Sims said that the cop’s “belief that Rice posed a threat of serious physical harm or death was objectively reasonable, as was his response to that perceived threat.”